digimakergo/doc/tutorial/permission.md

 ```

 ## Role variables
 Since role is a content, it's fields can be extended.
 It's possible to use role's field value as 'variable' in policies.
-This is useful for example multi-site editors, members, temporary access.
+This is useful for example multi-site editors, members, temporary access, where the real context is better done in administration console instead of config file.

 <img src="../assets/images/role_edit.png" width="700px" />